conjure-cp/conjure/docs/features.rst

 Conjure is able to produce multiple models mainly

 - by having choices between multiple representations of decision variable domains, and
-- by having choices between translating constraints in multiple ways.
+- by having choices between translating constraint expressions in multiple ways.

 Both domain representation and constraint translation mechanisms are implemented using a rule based system inside Conjure to ease the addition of new modelling idioms.